Sport Science Challenge guidelines

 1. Innovation and impact potential

-- that the technology, product or process is innovative or new
+- the technology, product or process is innovative and addresses a clearly identified market need

-- the potential impact on sporting performance or on participation in sport and encourage active lifestyles.
+- there is a feasible plan to commercialise the product, process, or service innovation that will potentially impact on sporting performance, participation in sport and/or encourage active lifestyles.

 2. Project planning, feasibility, budget and timeframes